-9 tips to get more FPS and better performance on your gaming PC
+11 easy tips to get more FPS and better performance on your gaming PC

 There are a couple of extra settings that you can activate in particular games.
 These include Nvidia Reflex which is designed to minimise latency and DLSS which uses AI to improve FPS in clever ways.

-Unfortunately only some games support these settings at the moment, but the number is increasing regularly.
+Unfortunately, only some games support these settings at the moment, but the number is increasing regularly.

 Deep Learning Super Sampling (aka DLSS) is the most useful of these two settings when it comes to improving your FPS.
-This takes the pressure off your graphics card by using AI to help upscale the image - meaning the graphics card can render a low quality image initially.
+This takes the pressure off your graphics card by using AI to help upscale the image - meaning the graphics card can render a low-quality image initially.

 This is akin to running your game at 1080p instead of 4K, even when you have a 4K screen but then using DLSS to upscale the image to 4K so you still see a 4K image but with the frames per second you'd get with 1080p.
-Or at least near to it anwyay.
+Or at least near to it anyway.

-It the game supports it, the DLSS settings usually include performance, balanced and quality modes.
-Quality gives the best looking imae, while performance gives maximum FPS but might not be as good looking.
+If the game supports it, the DLSS settings usually include performance, balanced and quality modes.
+Quality gives the best-looking image, while performance gives maximum FPS but might not be as good-looking.

 Nvidia has improved DLSS recently and is constantly working to make it even better and help developers roll it out to more games too.